 a wider boat of the same length.

-The boat is built in stitch and glue fashion but is a true composite
+method: The boat is built in stitch and glue fashion but is a true composite

 sandwich.
 The plywood is a core sandwiched between layers of directional